1902 Secretary of State Office

 This room is available as a virtual tour.

-In addition to this important role, the Secretary of State has numerous other responsibilities.
-A bill becomes law only after the Secretary verifies the bill’s content, assigns it a chapter number, and stamps it with the Great Seal of the State of California.
-The Secretary also oversees the standardizations of weights and measures, receives and catalogs all legislative records, files articles of incorporation for new state corporations, and registers trademarks.
+In addition to their important role in state elections, the Secretary of State has numerous other responsibilities.
+A bill becomes law only after the Secretary has verified the bill’s content, assigned it a chapter number, and stamped it with the Great Seal of the State of California.
+The Secretary also oversees the standardization of weights and measures, receives and catalogues all legislative records, files articles of incorporation for new state corporations, and registers trademarks.

-Since statehood, the Secretary of State has been an elected official and part of the executive branch of state government, but their responsibilities have changed over the years.
-Until 1889, the Secretary was charged with protecting and preserving all government documents as well as the state’s historical artifacts, including the 1849 and 1879 State Constitutions.
+The Secretary of State has been an elected official and part of the executive branch since California achieved statehood.
+Their responsibilities, however, have changed over the years.
+Until 1889, the Secretary was charged with protecting and preserving all government documents as well as the state’s historical artifacts – including the 1849 and 1879 state constitutions.
 By that time, the task of organizing, cataloging, preserving, and storing the state’s growing archives had become unmanageable.
-In 1889, J.D.
-Gilchrist was appointed the first Keeper of the Archives, working under the Secretary of State William C. Hendricks.
+J.D.
+Gilchrist was appointed the first Keeper of the Archives in 1889, working under Secretary of State William C. Hendricks.
+The Secretary also served as the State Librarian until 1861.

-The invention of the automobile temporarily brought another responsibility within the Secretary of State’s sphere.
-From 1905 to 1913, the Secretary issued driver’s licenses and vehicle registrations.
-As the number of cars grew and this task became unwieldy, the Department of Motor Vehicles was created.
+The invention of the automobile added another responsibility to the Secretary of State’s office.
+From 1905 to 1915, the Secretary of State’s office issued vehicle registrations.
+As the number of cars in the state grew and the task became too unwieldy, the Department of Motor Vehicles was created.

-Although responsibilities have changed over the years, the Secretary’s role as the overseer of elections has remained constant.
+Although aspects of the Secretary of State’s role have changed over time, their primary responsibility of election oversight has remained constant.
 Are you registered to vote?
-If not, you can register at the Secretary of State’s website.
+If not, you can register today at the Secretary of State’s website.

 Listen to an audio recording about the Historic Secretary of State Office